nekkon/angular-cli-library/README.md

 0. AngularCLI: `AngularCLI` module is lazy loaded from the shared Libary (@shared) as a component/module of the default view/route.
 1. Example1: In example 1 `Example1` module is lazy loaded from the shared Libary (@shared) as a view/route.
 2. Example2: In example 2, the lazy loaded shared module `Example1` lazy loads another shared module `Example2`.
+Also `AngularCLI` module is lazily loaded and imported from the angular-cli-library (npm registry)

 ## Commands